YOUTH JAZZ Terms and Conditions are found here.

 Founder & Artistic Director

-Mr. Burnett is a prominent Kansas City saxophonist, bandleader, instructor, and raconteur.
+Christopher Burnett, Youth Jazz founder, is a prominent Kansas City based saxophonist, bandleader, instructor, and raconteur.
 He operates Artists Recording Collective, a record label that has released dozens of albums by jazz musicians from around the world.
-He is an educator, arts business leader, and award-winning composer who began his extensive professional career with military jazz bands going pro directly upon graduating high school at 18 years old.
-He is a writer and the editor of Jazz Artistry Now magazine.
+He is an educator, arts business leader, and award-winning composer who began his extensive professional career with military jazz bands going pro after high school.

 Associate Musical Director